aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 user:1:trade:d3c562c3-d575-45e9-922f-0ee9693d16d8
 ```

-We know that on the stack, our two trades are placed like this:
+We can imagine how that looks like on the stack, our two trade entries would be placed like this:
 ```c
 // entry 1
 /*    key : 256 bytes    */